 The tariff offers 8 hours of cheaper, off-peak electricity for stored heat and sometimes hot water, split across two periods each day.

-Need a hand with your all-electric heating?
-We've got more information on how storage heaters work and how to use an electric wet radiator system.
+Get support and advice about all-electric heating.
+We've got information about how storage heaters work, tariff timings, and how to use an electric wet radiator system plus much more.

 If you can't find the information you need online, you can contact us and we'll do our best to help.